-Particle Gibbs is a particle MCMC technique which also has SMC at its core, with better theoretical statistical convergence properties than PIMH but additional computational overhead.
-We initialize particle Gibbs by running a single sequential Monte Carlo sweep, and then alternate between (1) sampling a single execution trace $\hat{\mathbf{x}}{1:M}$ from the set of L weighted particles, and (2) running a "conditional" SMC sweep, in which we generate L - 1 new particles in addition to the retained $\hat{\mathbf{x}}{1:M}$ .
+Particle Gibbs is a particle MCMC technique that has SMC at its core as well.
+It has better theoretical statistical convergence properties than PIMH, but may suffer due to degeneracy concerns in some models, and requires additional computational overhead.
+We initialize particle Gibbs by running a single sequential Monte Carlo sweep, and then alternate between

+- 1. sampling a single execution trace $\hat{\mathbf{x}}{1:M}$ from the set of L weighted particles, and - 2. running a "conditional" SMC sweep, in which we